Becoming a personal assistant - FAQs

-Please remember, a Personal Assistant is employed by the customer or a family member/representative, not Derby City Council or Blue Sky Brokers (Disability Direct).
+Please remember, a personal assistant is employed by the customer or a family member/representative, not Derby City Council.

-The Personal Assistant Register is a unique scheme developed by Derby City Council and Blue Sky Brokers (Disability Direct).
+The personal assistant register is a unique scheme developed by Derby City Council.
 It offers the chance for new and potential personal assistants to access a greater chance of finding employment, free advertising and it is free to access.

 We will be publishing your full name, your contact telephone and email address to enable customers to contact you directly.
 We will not be publishing addresses on the website.